30 Use Cases for Using Incentives Across Your Entire Customer Lifecycle

 - A customer registers for a webinar.

 You want to avoid becoming known as the company or brand that constantly gives away freebies.
 People are just going to be hanging around waiting for that next offer or gift rather than feeling truly appreciated and completely surprised by it Of the first few incentives on our list, try using one, or at most, two.
 Otherwise, you run the risk of turning your well-intentioned incentives into bribes for your customers to take the next step.
-Consider using Rybbon to provide rewards digitally.
+Consider using BHN Rewards (formerly Rybbon) to provide rewards digitally.

 Give away items at conferences.